AMReX-Codes/amrex/Docs/source/index.rst

 .. warning::

+   This is an **alpha release** of WarpX.
-   WarpX is currently in active development, and this release is an **alpha release**.
+   The code is still in active development.
-   The input and output formats, as well as performances, are not guaranteed to be stable at this stage.
+   Stability and performance are not guaranteed at this stage.
+   The input and output formats may evolve.

 .. toctree::
    :maxdepth: 1

-   installation
+   building/building
    running_cpp/running_cpp
    running_python/running_python
    visualization/visualization